SlimeDog/NetworkInterceptor/README.md

 **NetworkInterceptor** is completely documented on The Wiki.
 Please start there when you have questions. https://github.com/SlimeDog/NetworkInterceptor/wiki

 And we'll never forget: **NetworkInterceptor 1.0** was made with ❤️ by Luck.
-All credit for the original design and implementation belong to him.
+All credit for the original design and implementation belongs to him.